 These setup guides are, for the most part, relatively basic.
 Many are short, with only the bare minimum of text, and no screenshots (the Android TV guide says little more than 'you'll need the Android app, get it here or here').
 They appear to cover the basics, though, and should get you connected with minimal hassle.

-If we killed an OpenVPN connection the kill switch kicked in instantly, blocking internet traffic, displaying a warning and giving us an option to reconnect.
+If we manually closed an OpenVPN connection the kill switch kicked in instantly, blocking internet traffic, displaying a warning and giving us an option to reconnect.

 That's just the start.
 VyprVPN doesn't just provide its own zero-knowledge VyprDNS service, for instance – you can switch it to any other DNS service you like.
 The client can also automatically connect VyprVPN when you're using untrusted Wi-Fi networks.

-VyprVPN has dropped some of the geekier settings available in the older client (you can't set MTU size any more, for instance), but for the most part, the new version works very well: it's fast, has a strong set of features and is generally easy to use.
+VyprVPN has dropped some of the geekier settings available in its older client (you can't set MTU size anymore, for instance), but for the most part, the latest version works very well: it's fast, has a strong set of features and is generally easy to use.

 The app has very similar settings to the Window version, too: a kill switch, DNS leak protection, startup and auto-reconnect options and the ability to use custom DNS settings.

 Protocol support now includes WireGuard as well as OpenVPN and VyprVPN's own Chameleon.